Each chapter in this book about how to defend your faith begins with a reminder of the rules of engagement.

 - Be patient.
 It takes time for people to change their minds about things in general, but especially about religious matters.

-As I mentioned last week, the questions that you asked have been divided up into four categories and I will try to answer one from several areas each week.
-The four categories were: doctrinal questions, questions about evangelism, Bible facts, and various miscellaneous questions about religion in general or practice in general.
+As I mentioned in the previous chapter, the sample questions usually asked have been divided into four categories and I will try to answer one from several areas in each chapter.
+The four categories were: doctrinal questions, questions about evangelism, Bible facts, and miscellaneous questions about religion or religious practice in general.
 These are the categories and our rules for discussion, let's begin with one question.

-Question: What scripture would best show that water baptism is necessary for salvation, contrary to the evangelical belief that belief only, or belief in one's heart is the only thing that is necessary?
+Question: What scripture would best show that water baptism is necessary for salvation, contrary to the evangelical teaching that belief only, or belief in one's heart is the only thing that is necessary?

 What scripture best shows that baptism is necessary for salvation?

-There's so many that it's hard to just pick one.
-I would suggest that when you discuss baptism with someone, especially someone who's a Baptist or Pentecostal/Evangelical background, remember what they believe about baptism.
-They believe that there are still several types of baptism available today:
+There are so many passages that demonstrate baptism's role in the process of salvation that it is hard to just pick just one.
+I would suggest that when you discuss baptism with someone, especially someone who is a member of a Baptist or Pentecostal/Evangelical church, remember first of all what they believe about baptism in general.
+For example, they believe that there are still several types of baptism available today:

 - Baptism of the Holy Spirit